imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 ### **Upload policy**

 The [UploadPolicy](https://github.com/imagekit-developer/imagekit-android/blob/master/README.md#uploadpolicy) class represents a set of conditions that need to be met for an upload request to be executed.
+This policy is useful in various cases, like constraining large uploads to be performed only when the specified network and battery conditions are satisfied, and to control the retry mechanism for failed upload requests.

 `UploadPolicy.Builder` class is responsible for building the `UploadPolicy` instances.
 You can set a default upload policy for all uploads while instantiating the SDK, e. g.: